 The Company manages the risk exposure to the diversified multi-strategy investment through a single issuer limit of 3% of the gross exposure and a 12% annualized volatility limit.

-The company has policies governing underwriting risk which addressed in the Company's Underwriting Policy and are monitored by the Underwriting Policy Compliance Committee and the Risk and Asset Liability Management Committee.
+The company has policies governing underwriting risk which addressed in the Company's Underwriting d.

-d.
 Investment in Assets in Accordance with the Prudent Person Principles of the Code of Conduct